TassioCarmo/havard-cs50w-week0-2-html-git-python/README.md

 Save points in other words "i want to save the current state of all the files in the repository"

 Making lots of commits as you make lots of changes to your program.
 You'll commit and commit again after each new addition you make to the project.
 And you might want to refer back to a previous commit, but it's only valuable to do so if you can identify in which commit you made a particular change

+## Merge Conflicts

+ One problem that can emerge when working with Git, especially when you’re collaborating with other people, is something called a merge conflict.
+A merge conflict occurs when two people attempt to change a file in ways that conflict with each other.
+    This will typically occur when you either git push or git pull.
+When this happens, Git will automatically change the file into a format that clearly outlines what the conflict is.
+Here’s an example where the same line was added in two different ways: